jamii/jamii.github.com/journal.md

 Ok, so I've rebuilt everything with all fingers in one structure per index.
 It's somewhat faster than the on-stack version (80ms vs 100ms), which baffles me.
 It's decently concise too, at just over 100 lines for the relation interface.

 I have a skeleton of the compiler, which seems to work for joins but can't handle anything else yet.

+Rough todo list:

+* Pass/store variables
+* Functions
+* Repeated variables
+* Constants?
+* Reduce
+* Function vs materialize